 Every student-athlete is expected to have all required textbooks prior to the start of classes.
 If a student-athlete receives athletic aid that covers 100% of tuition, fees, housing, and food expenses they are eligible for, but not guaranteed, to receive textbooks as part of their scholarship.
 The proper protocol for eligible student-athletes to receive textbook(s) is as follows:

-See the Academic Advisor to pick up his/her Athletic Book Order form, book list, and/or textbook(s) pulled from the Athletics Department "Book Bank".
+See the Academic Coordinator to pick up his/her textbook(s) pulled from the Athletics Department "Book Bank".

 If textbooks are not available through the "Book Bank", the student-athlete must pick-up their remaining textbooks from the Follett Bookstore on campus.

-A student-athlete who purchases a required textbook on their own, and receives aid to pay for textbooks, can turn in any receipts to the Academic Advisor for approval and processing.
+A student-athlete who purchases a required textbook on their own, and receives aid to pay for textbooks, can turn in any receipts to the Academic Coordinator for approval and processing for reimbursement.

 Student-athletes must return all textbooks at the end of the semester to the Academic Advisor.
 If a textbook is not returned, the student-athlete will be billed the cost of the textbook which will force a controllers hold to be placed on their student account.
 In addition, per NCAA rules, the student-athlete will be deemed ineligible for practice and competition until the textbook(s) are returned and/or student account is paid in full.